atecon/KdeBandwidth/src/KdeBandwidth_help.md

 - `m`:     `matrix`, Input data as a column vector
 - `method`:  `string`, Method for bandwidth selection.
 Supported values: "scott" or "silverman".
 - `df`: bool, Indicator for degrees of freedom correction.
-0 not to correct, 1 to correct.
+0 not to correct, 1 to correct (default).
 - `skip_na`: `bool`, Indicator for skipping missing values.
-0 to include missing values, 1 to remove them.
+0 to include missing values, 1 to remove them (default).
 - `verbose`: `bool`, Indicator for printing bandwidth selection results.
-0 to disable, 1 to enable.
+0 to disable (default), 1 to enable.

 ## Returns